gmc-code/PC-app-development/docs/tk_geometry/tk_geometry_pack.rst

     | Example: widget.pack(padx=10) has external padding of 10 in the x direction on each side of the widget.

 | The example below show labels with different external padding values inside frames to visualize the padding effect.
+| Each frame shrinks to fit the size of its label plus the specified external padding.

 .. image:: images/pack_pad.png
     :scale: 100